-The project work will be in the 4th semester of the programme.
-There shall be a minimum of two assessments (each for100 marks) by a review committee during the semester.
+Phase-I of the project work will be in the 3rd semester of the programme with 8 to 10 credits.
+There shall be a minimum of three assessments (each for 100 marks) by a review committee during the semester.
 There will be equal weightage for all the assessments.
 The student shall make presentation on the progress made before the committee.
 The Head of the Institution will constitute a review committee for each programme of study.
-These two assessment marks will be added and converted to 100 marks.
-It will purely be assessed internally.
-A separate project report is to be submitted.
+These assessment marks will be added and converted to 100 marks.
+Phase-I will purely be assessed internally.
+A project report is to be submitted for Phase-I at the end of the semester as per the deadline announced by the COE.